mliszcz/msc-thesis/thesis/chapters/05-results.md

 Table: Comparison to existing web-based GUI libraries. {#tbl:05-comparison-existing}

-TangoJS is the leading choice in all categories but TANGO events support.
-This is currently not implemented and shall be addressed in future releases.
-Use of events may significantly reduce network traffic, but requires support on both frontend and backend side.
+Only a web-related aspects have been chosen as comparison criterias.
+The comparison has shown that the TangoJS is the leading choice in all categories but TANGO events support. **Events are currently not implemented and shall be addressed in future releases.
+Use of events may significantly reduce network traffic, but requires support on both frontend and backend side.**

 ## Usability evaluation { #sec:05-usability-evaluation }